nekernel-org/nekernel/README.md

 Use the doxygen command to build documentation.
 <br/>
-A documentation regarding building, and developing for NeKernel is available here: https://amlel-el-mahrouss.github.io/nekernel-docs/
+A documentation for NeKernel is available here: https://nekernel-org.github.io/docs/

 ## Requirements: